ctives/dfnslife_v2/_posts/2017-09-21-five-by-five-10-week-review.md

 </p>

  <p>I have cut out most of my cardio because I felt I needed the extra day to recover from the exercises.
 The problem
  with that is that I have gained 5 pounds since I started.
-I think I will have to go into a cutting phase here soon because that is a little too much fat for my liking.
+I think I will have to go into a cutting phase soon because that is a too much fat too fast for my liking.
 I also was not as lean as I wanted to be when I started.
 </p>

  <p>Overall the program is working.
 I am happy with the results.
 It is definitely hard work.
 Once it got heavy, I was
- exhausted after it workout.
+ exhausted after each workout.
 I would like to add some cardio soon, but I want to get my bench press a bit higher first.
 </p>